 Director of New Ventures

-Nicholas Querques is Director of New Ventures at The Research Foundation for SUNY (RF).
+Nicholas Querques is Director of New Ventures at SUNY Research Foundation (RF).
 RF is the largest comprehensive university-connected research foundation in the country, administering $1.6 billion in research expenditures annually throughout 64 campuses.
-Nick leads an extensive portfolio of initiatives focused on promoting innovation and commercialization across the enterprise, helping SUNY companies start strong and grow healthy, and building partnerships with investors and development partners to get more SUNY technology into the market.
+Nick leads a growing portfolio of initiatives focused on promoting entrepreneurship and commercialization across the $1.6 billion research enterprise, helping SUNY companies start strong and scale, and building partnerships with investors and development partners to get more SUNY technology into the market.